babashka/sci/doc/forking.md

   lineage.
 - Dynamic binding frames remain thread/evaluation scoped.
 A fork snapshots root bindings; it does not capture a running continuation or binding frame.
+- Hosts that suspend interpreted code can explicitly capture its dynamic binding frame with `sci/capture-continuation-context`.
+After forking the SCI context, `sci/retarget-continuation-context` creates an independent binding frame for the child world, and `sci/continuation-context-fn` resumes a host continuation with that world and frame installed.
+Retargeting is restricted to the same SCI lineage.
+Ordinary `sci/fork` still does not implicitly copy running continuations.
 - Interpreter bindings are scoped to their world.
 Managed asynchronous callbacks convey and restore both the selected world and binding frame.
 - Writes before the first fork have ordinary SCI/Clojure mutable behavior.